deviantony/docker-elk/README.md

 * In the file `./logstash/config/logstash.yml` add a line `xpack.monitoring.elasticsearch.password: logstashpassword`
 * In the file `./logstash/pipeline/logstash.conf` add inside `output/elasticsearch` the lines `user => elastic` and `password => elasticpassword`

+After that run `docker-compose up` or `docker-compose up -d` Give the setup a minute to initialize and then run the commands:

 Change the elastic user password:
 ```bash
 curl -XPUT 'localhost:9200/_xpack/security/user/elastic/_password?pretty' -H 'Content-Type: application/json' -d'